Campaign Link Shortener

-event with status
+event with a clicked

 How to use campaign link shortener